BTF Lighting RGBWW SK6812

 - Easy to work with

-I’m going to take a look at the BTF Lighting SK6812 LED strip today.
-I’ve been exploring different manufacturers in a bid to find the best LED strip for my own personal projects.
+I’m going to review a product by BTF Lighting – The SK6812 RGB LED lighting strips.
+I’ve been exploring different manufacturers in a bid to find the best LED strip for my own personal projects

 I have made floor lamps, desk lamps and even have installed an Ambilight setup behind my pc monitor, I’ve tried many different LED strips including WS2812B.
-But, these particular addressable RBG led strips might be some of the best Best LED strips on Amazon yet.
+But, these particular addressable RBG led strips are not your run-of-the-mill LED strips – They also include white channels for ambient lighting when colour is not really required.

 BTF Lighting 144 Led/m SK2812 Specifications